-Whether you only have a few days in Madrid or you have some extra time for less touristy things, it is a must-visit in Spain (To have the best trip, read all my Madrid travel tips including the best cafes, what to pack, where to stay in Madrid and the best walking tours to take in the city!).
+Whether you only have a few days in Madrid or you have some extra time for less touristy things, it is a must-visit in Spain (To have the best trip, read all my Madrid travel tips including the best breakfast and brunch spots, what to pack, where to stay in Madrid and the best walking tours to take in the city!).

 But there are also beautiful towns and villages in this region.
 Some are easily reachable by public transportation from Madrid, and some require renting a car.
 Apart from these small yet charming towns around Madrid like Chinchon and Buitrago de Lozoya, here are a few famous places you should also consider visiting.